-West Coast LEAF is the first and only organization in BC dedicated to using the law as a strategy to work towards an equal and just society for all women and people who experience gender-based discrimination.
+West Coast LEAF uses the law as a strategy to work towards an equal and just society by challenging gender-based discrimination.
 Since our founding in 1985, we have helped bring about some of Canada’s most important feminist victories for reproductive rights, workplace standards, fairness in family law, legal protections from sexual harassment, and more.
 Read about our history.

 In collaboration with community, West Coast LEAF uses litigation, law reform, and public legal education to create social change.
 While we are focused on issues in British Columbia, we also take action in matters of national significance that are important to the equality and human rights of people in British Columbia.
 We aim to transform society by achieving:

 - Access to healthcare